ademiltonnunes/voice-realtime-translation/README.md

 ### Common Issues

 1. **CORS errors**: Ensure your function has proper CORS headers in the backend code.
+CORS implementation has been started in the utils.py file.

 2. **Function URL mismatch**: Verify that the URL in your `config.js` matches the actual deployed function URL.